Redesigning A File Upload Flow

 Background

 Uploads of off-platform recordings on Discuss have historically seen minimal interest and usage.
-However, this changed with the recent release of Genie, our generative AI tool that creates text-based summaries of interview recordings.
+However, this changed with the recent release of Genie, our generative-AI tool that creates text-based summaries of interview recordings.
 What used to take days to extract insights from a set of recordings could now be accomplished in minutes.

-Despite the growing demand, our existing file upload flow was inadequate for this use case, as it only allowed for one file to be uploaded at a time among other limitations.
+Despite the growing demand, our existing file upload flow was unequipped for this use case, as it only allowed for one file to be uploaded at a time among other limitations.
 To capitalize on the interest in summarizing off-platform research, we needed to redesign and streamline our file upload experience.

 Project Objectives